Quinny-dev/Echo-Me/setup/SETUP_GUIDE.md

 - **Model Training** - Train the LSTM model using MediaPipe landmarks.
 - **Live Testing** - Run the real-time Sign-to-Speech translator.

-For detailed instructions, see the main `README.md`.
+For detailed overview of the project, see the main [README](README.md).

----

-Happy signing and coding!
-— Echo-Me Development Team